Survivor Series Showdown: 1989

 The 1989 edition of Survivor Series Showdown aired on the USA Network on November 12, 1989 (taped November 1, 1989) from the Kansas Coliseum in Wichita, Kansas.
 This episode aired as a special edition of WWF Prime Time Wrestling.

 In the opening match Tito Santana defeated Big Boss Man after Dusty Rhodes got Boss Man's night stick and attacked him with it.

 The next match saw Mr. Perfect pin Bushwacker Butch with the "Perfect Plex".
 Following the match, The Bushwhackers hitting a "Battering Ram" and double clothesline on Perfect and The Genius, clearing them from the ring.

 The third match saw Randy Savage defeating Hercules, after hitting him with Sensational Sheri's purse.

-In the next match, The Ultimate Warrior was the WWF Intercontinental Champion at the time of the event, his match against Tully Blanchard was a non-title match.
-The match saw the Warrior win via Disqualification after Arn Anderson interfered.
-Following the match, a brawl broke out between Warrior, Jim Neidhart, Shawn Michaels and Marty Jannetty against Blanchard, Anderson, Haku, and André the Giant.
-The match would ultimate be Blanchard's last in the WWF.
+In the next match, although The Ultimate Warrior was the WWF Intercontinental Champion at the time of the event, his match against Tully Blanchard was a non-title match.
+The match saw the Warrior win via disqualification after Arn Anderson interfered.
+Following the match, a brawl broke out with Warrior, Jim Neidhart, Shawn Michaels, and Marty Jannetty against Blanchard, Anderson, Haku, and André the Giant.
+The match would be Blanchard's last in the WWF.

-The final match saw Ted DiBiase pin Smash, following interference by Zeus.
-Following the match, DiBiase put Smash in the "Million Dollar Dream" which was broken up by Ax.
+The final match saw Ted DiBiase pin Smash following interference by Zeus.
+Following the match, DiBiase put Smash in the "Million Dollar Dream", which was broken up by Ax.